| Title: | Tools to Use and Explore the 'BioTIME' Database |

 USAGE NOTE: Remember to change these arguments when plotting colours continuously.

-returns a colour palette produced by scale_color_gradient
+discrete is FALSE, the function returns a colour palette

-returns a colour palette produced by scale_color_gradient
+discrete is FALSE, the function returns a colour palette

 Cher F. Y. Chow